 Less fragile items such as books, clothing, etc. may be successfully shipped in an appropriate grade of corrugated cardboard.
 Make sure your box is in new or good condition.
 Used boxes are acceptable as long as they are labeled clearly and continue to be sturdy.

-In some cases you may choose to ship an items “as is” with no packaging or protection.
+In some cases, you may choose to ship an item “as is” with no packaging or protection.
 Because of its unique size, shape and build material, some items may be shipped unpackaged.
 These types of items can and will withstand freight shipping without protection.
-Generally these items are not easily damaged, destroyed or compromised by normal shipping conditions.
+Generally, these items are not easily damaged, destroyed or compromised by normal shipping conditions.